 Ah.
 There it was.
 He double-clicked the icon, opening a blank document.

 For a few minutes, all he could do was sit and stare at this electronic embodiment of pure potential.
 He could write anything he wanted.
 Within this untouched page was the promise of every story ever and never written.
 With the right focus, it could channel transcendence in the twist of its symbols.

 How could he have cast this aside for a four-bedroom house and two point five kids?
 Those were meaningless offshoots, leaves and twigs from an ancient, inexhaustible tree.
 Instead of watering his soul-deep roots, he had chosen to focus on the berries and fruits, the outward trappings of a hollow life.
 Tears rolled down his grimy cheeks.
 Here was a chance to redeem his life.

 His fingers settled on the plastic keys.

 But then he was struck by a surge of fear.
 Why should anyone read what he wrote?
 What had he done to earn their attention?
-He wasn’t special: a wasted ghost that had overstayed its welcome.
-He should just give up.
-Lay down and quietly die.
+He wasn’t special.
+He was a wasted ghost that had overstayed its welcome.
+He should just give up—lay down and die quietly.

 His fingers curled off the keys.

 And then he felt it: a blooming certainty inside his gut.
 This was his chance to make a statement.
 It didn’t matter if he was a homeless phantom in an indifferent city—he was going to follow his goddamn heart, even if it was only for the last few minutes of his withered life.